The Best Things To Do in Pisa, Italy by JetSettingFools.com

 Best View of the Leaning Tower of Pisa, Italy

-Can you climb the Leaning Tower of Pisa?
+Can you Climb the Leaning Tower of Pisa?

 Leaning Tower of Pisa really leans in Italy

 YES!
-In fact, climbing the Leaning Tower of Pisa is one of the top activities for visitors.
-There are nearly 300 steps to the uppermost level, but visitors who make the climb are treated to spectacular views that stretch over the city’s rooftops.
+In fact, climbing the Leaning Tower of Pisa is one of the top activities.
+There are nearly 300 steps to the uppermost level.
+Visitors who make the climb are treated to spectacular views that stretch over the city’s rooftops.
+We recommend that you buy tickets with skip-the-line access – like these tickets that include a tour.

 Leaning Tower of Pisa People Games, Italy